Making community living Accessible: the Abbeyfield approach

 Home and Accommodation Self-contained apartment or bungalow.
 Private en-suite room within a supported community.
 Private en-suite room.
 Specialist designed secure room/suite.

-Care & Support Maintenance and communal support included.
+Care & Support Communal support included.
 Housing-related support and wellbeing checks.
 Full personal care and 24-hour support.
 Full personal care, and specialised 24/7 memory care.

 What’s typically included